Skip to main content

 ⚠️ Important Safety Notice

 These predictions are only an estimate.
 Heat adaptation and individual variation in heat tolerance play a major role in determining your body's response to heat.
 Train responsibly in hot conditions and consider rescheduling sessions during periods of extreme heat.
 Always listen to your body and stop if you experience dizziness, nausea, excessive fatigue, or confusion.
+The use of electrolytes (especially sodium) during summer training is also necessary due to the risk of hyponatremia.

 About Heat & Humidity Impact